 The telephone companies have been able to resist the removal and relocation of existing above grade cabinets on the basis that there is no technology to replace the above grade cabinets and that relocation is cost prohibitive.
 Until very recently that has been true.
 The telephone companies have been working for the last 6 years to perfect a below grade cabinet with a “popup” panel feature.
 Unfortunately the “popup” vaults have a very limited capacity and until recently a cable flush1ex failure issue that could not be solved.

-In November of 2002, CCS, envisioned a concept for a “Flush to Grade” telecommunications cabinet that would replace the existing above grade telecommunications cabinets that are standard throughout the world.
+In November of 2002, Cross Connect System (CCS), envisioned a concept for a “Flush to Grade” telecommunications cabinet that would replace the existing above grade telecommunications cabinets that are standard throughout the world.
 Scott, in cooperation with other telecommunication experts, took his vision and translated it into a completed product.
 The flush to grade product has been completely tested and approved by AT&T (CCS is currently awaiting issuance of product identification numbers) and has met or exceeded their cost expectations.

 This product is available today and can currently support up to 5,400 cable pair or typically 1,800 customers per cabinet.